County leaders hope to shut down nightclub after fatal shooting

 “You mix alcohol and guns, it’s just a deadly combination,” Lewis said.
 “It’s like if you mix alcohol and a car.
 Nothing good’s going to come out of that.”

-Councilman Fant told 7 News public safety is the county’s number one priority, and he said what happened could have been avoided as no one should’ve been inside the building.
+Councilman Fant told 7 News public safety is the county’s number one priority.
+He said what happened could have been avoided as no one should’ve been inside the building.

 The sheriff’s office and county council said they’ll be looking at the number of complaints and violations Lavish Lounge and other clubs in the area have and will be working with the governor’s office to take away their alcohol licenses and shut them down.

-“Make sure that these types of facilities are not open to the public–are not open, period–and that people can go to bed at night feeling comfortable that they won’t get awakened by calls at 3:00 or 4:00 in the morning about another tragedy,” Fant said.
+“Make sure that these types of facilities are not open to the public — are not open, period — and that people can go to bed at night feeling comfortable that they won’t get awakened by calls at 3 or 4 in the morning about another tragedy,” Fant said.

 Investigators believe the persons of interest may be from the Atlanta area.

-It’s unclear at this time if the persons of interest had any ties to the artist who was performing in the club.
+It’s unclear at this time if the persons of interest had any ties to the artist, Georgia based rapper Foogiano, who was performing in the club.